Diffuse reflectance spectroscopy: Mathematical treatments related to diffuse reflectance and transmittance

 The mathematical treatments of absorption spectroscopy for scattering materials were originally largely borrowed from other fields.
 The most successful treatments use the concept of dividing a sample into layers, called plane parallel layers.
-They are generally those consistent with a two-flux or two-stream approximation.
+The treatments are generally those consistent with a two-flux or two-stream approximation.
 Some of the treatments require all the scattered light, both remitted and transmitted light, to be measured.
 Others apply only to remitted light, with the assumption that the sample is "infinitely thick" and transmits no light.
 These are special cases of the more general treatments.

 There are several general treatments, all of which are compatible with each other, related to the mathematics of plane parallel layers.
 They are the Stokes formulas, equations of Benford, Hecht finite difference formula, and the Dahm equation.
 For the special case of infinitesimal layers, the Kubelka–Munk and Schuster–Kortüm treatments also give compatible results.
 Treatments which involve different assumptions and which yield incompatible results are the Giovanelli exact solutions, and the particle theories of Melamed and Simmons.

 George Gabriel Stokes

-George Gabriel Stokes (not to neglect the later work of Gustav Kirchhoff), is often given credit for having first enunciated the fundamental principles of spectroscopy.
+George Gabriel Stokes (not to neglect the later work of Gustav Kirchhoff) is often given credit for having first enunciated the fundamental principles of spectroscopy.
 In 1862, Stokes published formulas for determining the quantities of light remitted and transmitted from "a pile of plates".
-He describes his work as addressing a "mathematical problem of some interest".
+He described his work as addressing a "mathematical problem of some interest".
 He solved the problem using summations of geometric series, but the results are expressed as continuous functions.
 This means that the results can be applied to fractional numbers of plates, though they have the intended meaning only for an integral number.
 The results below are presented in a form compatible with discontinuous functions.

 Stokes used the term "reflexion", not "remission", specifically referring to what is often called regular or specular reflection.
 In regular reflection, the Fresnel equations describe the physics, which includes both reflection and refraction, at the optical boundary of a plate.
-"A pile of plates" is still a term of art used to describe a polarizer in which a polarized beam is obtained by tilting a pile of plates at an angle to an unpolarized incident beam.
+A "pile of plates" is still a term of art used to describe a polarizer in which a polarized beam is obtained by tilting a pile of plates at an angle to an unpolarized incident beam.
 The area of polarization was specifically what interested Stokes in this mathematical problem.